-- 1. If "Blocking function" DIP-switch is ON, activation is blocked if BI1 is active. - 2.
-Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON. - 3.
+1. Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON.

 If "Fast / CBFP" DIP-switch is set to CBFP mode, channel must be set to light only mode or overcurrent signal (I>) must be active for output activation to occur.
-If "Fast /CBFP" DIP-switch is set to FAST mode, no current signal is required. - 4.
-Activates only when "Fast / CBFP" DIP-switch is set to FAST mode.
-When channel is set to light only mode, current detection is not required for activation. - 5.
-Activates only if overcurrent signal (I>) is ON.
+If "Fast /CBFP" DIP-switch is set to FAST mode, no current signal is required.

+3. Activates only when "Fast / CBFP" DIP-switch is set to FAST mode.
+When channel is set to light only mode, current detection is not required for activation.

+4. Activates only if overcurrent signal (I>) is ON.

-- 1. CBFP signals are activated instantly if "Fast /CBFP" DIP-switch is set to FAST mode. - 2.
-If "Fast /CBFP" DIP-switch is set to CBFP mode, channel must be set to light only mode or overcurrent signal (I>) must be active for output activation to occur.
+- 1. CBFP signals are activated instantly if "Fast /CBFP" DIP-switch is set to FAST mode. - If "Fast /CBFP" DIP-switch is set to CBFP mode, channel must be set to light only mode or overcurrent signal (I>) must be active for output activation to occur.
 If "Fast /CBFP" DIP-switch is set to FAST mode, no current signal is required.